sprucelabsai/developer.spruce.ai/calendar/index.md

 ## 5. Optional: Extend AbstractCalendarToolBeltState

-You can provide any tool belt state you want from your calendar event, but if you want to get up and moving fast, you'll want to have your state extend `AbstractCalendarToolBeltState`.
+You can provide any tool belt state you want from your calendar event, but if you want to get up and moving fast, you'll want to have your state extend `AbstractCalendarEventToolBeltState`.